-Dog Skin Infections: How To Spot The Signs And When To Seek Treatment
+Dog Skin Infections: How To Spot The Signs & When To Seek Treatment

-If your dog is itching or licking incessantly or he has patches of skin that don’t look normal, your dog could have a skin infection.
-We’ll tell you what to look out for, when it’s time to see your vet, and other need-to-know information about skin infections.
+If your dog is itching or licking incessantly, has crusty dog skin conditions, or has patches of skin that don’t look normal, your dog could have a skin infection.
+Find out what to look out for when it’s time to see your vet and other need-to-know information about skin infections.

 Primary Causes Of Dog Skin Infections